A limit process for partial match queries in random quadtrees and $2$-d trees: Contraction method in function spaces

 \subsection{Overview of the method}

-The aim of this section is to give an overview of the method we employ to prove Theorem~\ref{thm:process}.
+The aim of this section is to give an overview of the method we employ to prove Theorem~\ref{thmprocess}.
 It is based on a contraction argument in a certain space of probability distributions.
-In the context of the analysis of algorithms, the method was first employed by \citet{Roesler1991a} who proved convergence in distribution for the rescaled total cost of the randomized version of quicksort.
-The method was then further developed by \citet{Roesler1992}, \citet{RaRu1995}, and later on in \cite{Ro01, Ne01, NeRu04, NeRu04b, DrJaNe, EiRu07} and has permitted numerous analyses in distribution for random discrete structures.
+In the context of the analysis of algorithms, the method was first employed by R{\"o}sler \cite{Roesler1991a} who proved convergence in distribution for the rescaled total cost of the randomized version of quicksort.
+The method was then further developed by R{\"o}sler \cite{Roesler1992}, Rachev and R{\"u}schendorf~\cite{RaRu1995}, and later on in \cite{Ro01,Ne01,NeRu04,NeRu04b,DrJaNe,EiRu07} and has permitted numerous analyses in distribution for random discrete structures.

-So far, the method has mostly been used to analyze random variables taking real values, though a few applications on function spaces have been made, see \cite{DrJaNe, EiRu07, GR09}.
-Here we are interested in the function space ${\cal D}[0,1]$ endowed with the Skorokhod topology \cite[see, e.g.,][]{Billingsley1999}, but the main idea persists: (1) devise a recursive equation for the quantity of interest (here the process$(C_n(s), s\in[0,1])$), and (2) based on a properly rescaled version of the quantity deduce a limit equation, i.e., a recursive distributional equation that the limit may satisfy; (3) if the map of distributions associated to the limit equation is a contraction in a certain metric space, then a fixed point is unique and may be obtained by iteration.
+So far, the method has mostly been used to analyze random variables taking real values, though a few applications on function spaces have been made; see \cite{DrJaNe,EiRu07,GR09}.
+Here we are interested in the function space ${\cal D}[0,1]$ endowed with the Skorokhod topology (see, e.g., \cite{Billingsley1999}), but the main idea persists: (1) devise a recursive equation for the quantity of interest [here the process $(C_n(s), s\in[0,1])$], and (2)~based on a properly rescaled version of the quantity deduce a limit equation, that is, a recursive distributional equation that the limit may satisfy; (3) if the map of distributions associated to the limit equation is a contraction in a certain metric space, then a fixed point is unique and may be obtained by iteration.
 The contraction may also be exploited to obtain weak convergence to the fixed point.
 We now move on to the first step of this program.

-Write $I_1^{(n)},\dots, I_4^{(n)}$ for the number of points falling in the four regions created by the point stored at the root.
-Then, given the coordinates of the first data point $(U,V)$, we have, cf.~Figure~\ref{fig:quadtree},
+Write $I_1^{(n)},\ldots, I_4^{(n)}$ for the number of points falling in the four regions created by the point stored at the root.
+Then, given the coordinates of the first data point $(U,V)$, we have (cf.~Figure~\ref{figquadtree})

 Observe that, for the cost inside a subregion, what matters is the location of the query line \emph{relative} to the region.
-Thus a decomposition at the root yields the following recursive relation, for any $n\ge 1$,
+Thus a decomposition at the root yields the following recursive relation for any $n\ge1$: